tejada56/T-s_BareBonesComputing/README.md

    *  RAM: 32gb
    *  Storage:  500gb M2 SSD & 500 SSD Sata

-    ##  <h5> (Earlier I stated the NUCS being capable of 32gb RAM.
-8th Gen NUC's suprisingly support 64gb.
-Reading multiple articles online, I was happy to test and confirm this was true!)
+    ##  <h5> Reading multiple articles online, I found come claiming the 8th generation NUC's actually support 64gb of RAM instead of the advertised 32gb.
+I decided to test this out and astoundigly found this to be true.
+I list a few of the articles down below
+   *  asdffdsa